 TruColor is an all-natural food color company!
 They are allergen-free, kosher, vegan, and cruelty free.
 Zack said they don’t test on animals because they love them and respect them as equal beings!!!
 TruColor comes in a gel-paste or an airbrush color.
 My baking skills aren’t yet to airbrush status, but how cool is it that bakeries everywhere now have this as an option?

 TruColor is the only natural food coloring that I’ve successfully baked with where the color stayed vibrant, even after 45 minutes in the oven at 450º.
 Whenever you’re baking with all-natural colors, the pH of what you add your colors to will affect the colors themselves, so a lot of this is experimentation.
 For instance, I had a bright teal bread dough before it was baked, but after, it was closer to a green color than teal.
 Luckily, TruColor has a handy guide on their website.

 They even have shimmery sparkly colors, which I think is quite unique to achieve naturally.
-You can find liquid TruColor natural food coloring on Amazon (if you use the link in this sentence, I get affiliate money that helps me buy these items that I get to test in my kitchen).
-They also make powdered colors, but I haven’t tested those.
+You can find gel trucolor on Etsy (if you use this link, I get affiliate money that helps me buy these items that I get to test in my kitchen).
+They also make TruColor natural food coloring vegan food coloring powder, but I haven’t tested those.
 They are less expensive, however, so if you’re concerned about cost, you might want to look at those.

 Here’s a picture of the bread I baked using TruColor.

 Nature’s Flavors is a local California company (local to me, haha) that makes all-natural food dyes from fruits and vegetables.
 They vegan, natural, nut-free, coconut-free, and organic, and they’re not tested on animals.